Charity shops in Wigan

 Is selling donated jewellery this way safe for our charity?

 Yes.
-Items travel on tracked, insured Royal Mail Special Delivery, the valuation is written and carries no obligation, and payment goes only to the charity’s registered bank account.
-If you decline, the items are returned free, tracked and insured.
+Items travel on tracked, signed-for Royal Mail Special Delivery, the valuation is written and carries no obligation, and payment goes only to the charity’s registered bank account.
+If you decline, the items are returned free, tracked and signed for.

 Can our Wigan volunteers ask questions before sending anything?